In this post, we’ll show you how to:

 - Analyze differences between their documents and fields

-- Export the comparison results to a Word or CSV file
+- Export the comparison results to the clipboard or CSV file

 All using Studio 3T’s Data Compare and Sync feature.